sudgy/nintendo_translations/README.md

 only option left is leaving the honorifics untranslated**, even though I prefer not to do this as much as possible.
-(In the rare case where a particular English word does fit, I will use the English word instead of the Japanese honorific.)
-In case you don't know Japanese honorifics, here are all of the ones that I've seen in the games included here (since I'm still learning Japanese it's definitely possible that these descriptions aren't quite correct):
+(In the rare case where a particular English word does fit, I will use the English word instead of the Japanese honorific.
+A notable example of this is in Famicom Detective Club 2, where students often use -sensei to refer to their teachers, and it's common in English for minors to call adults, especially teachers, with things like Mr., Mrs., and Ms.) In case you don't know Japanese honorifics, here are all of the ones that I've seen in the games included here (since I'm still learning Japanese it's definitely possible that these descriptions aren't quite correct):
  - san: The "default" honorific, which shows a basic level of respect for the person.
 Often used for people you don't know well or want to treat politely.
  - kun: An honorific that is used to refer to someone of equal or lesser status,